Home / packaging / design / structural

 • Smart Packaging: The integration of advanced technologies, such as RFID tags, QR codes, and IoT-enabled sensors, is revolutionizing packaging.
 These features allow real-time tracking, improved inventory management, and enhanced consumer engagement through interactive content and product authentication.

-• 3D Printing: Additive manufacturing is enabling rapid prototyping and on-demand production of custom packaging designs.
+• 3D Printing: 3D Printing is enabling rapid prototyping and on-demand production of custom packaging designs.
 This technology allows for intricate geometries, faster design iterations, and cost-efficient small-batch production, making it ideal for startups and niche markets.

 • Eco-Innovation: Sustainability remains a central focus, with the development of biodegradable materials, plant-based plastics, and fully recyclable designs.
 Lightweighting strategies and reusable packaging solutions are also gaining traction to minimize environmental impact while maintaining functionality.